Wuzzy2/Wuzzy2/README.md

 * Be able to **contribute** to certain projects (like Minetest) at all and report bugs
 * **Complain** about GitHub :-)
 * And finally, it’s still *kinda* usable without running JavaScript, but it’s very buggy and I have to fall back to workarounds (but this is PAIN)

+The sad irony is, if I’d abandon GitHub entirely, it would essentially lock me out of the development many important free softwares.
+Even reporting bugs could become tricky.
+So the least I could do is to raise awareness for now.

 ## About me